 How to Properly Clean your Barrel:

-Barrels should be cleaned after every 2 or 3 aging batches, or when changing from spirit types.
+Barrels should be cleaned after every 2 or 3 aging batches, or when changing between spirit types.
 To clean the barrel, use a Barrel Cleaning Kit (which is included in our Total Cleaning and Care Kit for Oak Barrels, item number OB-144) and follow these directions.
 1. Dissolve the Barrel-Kleen into 1 U.S. gallon of warm water.
 Fill the barrel with this cleaning solution and soak for 24 hours.
 Empty and rinse 3 times with hot water.
 2. Dissolve the Neutralizing Acid into 1 gallon of warm water.
 Fill the barrel with this neutralizing solution and soak for 15 minutes.
 Empty and rinse the barrel 3 times with hot water.
 3. To re-char the barrel interior, drain the barrel for 3 hours.
 Place a butane torch in the bung and spigot hole and re-char the inside.
 4. When storing the barrel or prior to re-use, dissolve the 2 sterilizing tablets in 1 gallon of cool water.
 Fill the barrel with the solution.
 Swish around for a few minutes and rinse 3 times with hot water.
 To prevent the barrel from drying out and minimize the possibility of contamination, barrels should always be stored full with spirits or sterilizing solution.

 Common Questions About Barrels: